 At the end of this stage, the settings prototypes are constructed and the player's settings are read from their "mods" directory's "mod-settings.dat" file.

 data-final-fixes.lua in the manner explained above, allowing mods to add all the non-setting prototypes they need.
-The format for these is documented on the wiki.
+The format for these is documented over here.

-During the data stage, the game provides a special global
+During the prototype stage, the game provides a special global

 At the end of this stage, all prototypes are constructed and the game goes to the main menu.